 About Anthropology Now

-Our peer-reviewed print magazine, Anthropology Now, published by Paradigm Publishers, offers readers thought-provoking and timely content focused on contemporary issues and debates.
+Our peer-reviewed print magazine, Anthropology Now, published by Taylor & Francis, offers readers thought-provoking and timely content focused on contemporary issues and debates.
 We are committed to presenting our work in clear, accessible language, and offering our readers compelling stories and analysis.
 We are published three times a year in April, September and December.
 As of spring, 2012, Anthropology Now began an official collaboration with the General Anthropology Division (GAD) of the American Anthropology Association.
 All GAD members will be provided with an electronic subscription to Anthropology Now.

 JSTOR provides an online repository for Anthropology Now’s print magazine.